OlegMishin/A500_8MB_ide2/README.md

 - Matthias Heinrichs(Matze) for the great 68030TK2 project and BSC-AT-Bus controller
 - Matt Harlum (LIV2) for the idea of self flashing of the Autoboot Flash.

 Flash ROM contains BSC Oktopussy ROM and can be reflashed on-board.
-The flashing software tool design is progress.
+The flashing software tool is in "software" folder.

 Works with A500.
 Doesn't work with CDTV due to DMAC on board (when I have a chance to test, I will update FW for CDTV).